Kindred App Design

 Solution:

-Add a button that gives users the option to deny location access before receiving the device’s permission popup.
+Added a button that gives users the option to deny location access before receiving the device’s permission popup.

 Pain Point: